-- The Digital Millennium Copyright Act (the "DMCA"), which regulates digital material and created updated copyright laws to address the unique challenges of regulating the use of digital content. - The Directive on Copyright in the Digital Single Market, which governs a marketplace for copyright in the European Union. - The Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 and similar laws adopted by a number of states, which regulate the format, functionality and distribution of commercial solicitation e-mails, create criminal penalties for unmarked sexually-oriented material, and control other online marketing practices. - The Children's Online Privacy Protection Act and the Prosecutorial Remedies and Other Tools to End Exploitation of Children Today Act of 2003, which regulate the collection or use of information, and restrict the distribution of certain materials, as related to certain protected age groups.
-In addition, the Protection of Children
+- The Digital Millennium Copyright Act (the "DMCA"), which regulates digital material and created updated copyright laws to address the unique challenges of regulating the use of digital content. - The Directive on Copyright in the Digital Single Market, which governs a marketplace for copyright in the European Union. - The Digital Services Act, which governs the operation of online services in the European Union.

-From Sexual Predators Act of 1998 provides for reporting and other obligations by online service providers in the area of child pornography.

-- The Federal Trade Commission Act and numerous state "mini-FTC" acts, which bar "deceptive" and "unfair" trade practices, including in the contexts of online advertising and representations made in privacy policies and other online representations. - The European Union General Data Protection Regulation ("GDPR"), which governs how we can collect and process the personal data of, primarily, European Union residents. - The California Consumer Privacy Act of 2018 ("CCPA"), which governs how we can collect and process the personal data of California residents.
+- The Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 and similar laws adopted by a number of states, which regulate the format, functionality and distribution of commercial solicitation e-mails, create criminal penalties for unmarked sexually-oriented material, and control other online marketing practices. - The Children's Online Privacy Protection Act and the Prosecutorial Remedies and Other Tools to End Exploitation of Children Today Act of 2003, which regulate the collection or use of information, and restrict the distribution of certain materials, as related to certain protected age groups.
+In addition, the Protection of Children From Sexual Predators Act of 1998 provides for reporting and other obligations by online service providers in the area of child pornography. - The Federal Trade Commission Act and numerous state "mini-FTC" acts, which bar "deceptive" and "unfair" trade practices, including in the contexts of online advertising and representations made in privacy policies and other online representations. - The European Union General Data Protection Regulation ("GDPR"), which governs how we can collect and process the personal data of, primarily, European Union residents. - The California Consumer Privacy Act of 2018 ("CCPA"), which governs how we can collect and process the personal data of California residents.

 In particular, we are subject to U.S. federal and state, and foreign laws regarding privacy and data protection as well as foreign, federal and state regulation.
 Foreign data protection, privacy, content regulation, consumer protection, and other laws and regulations can be more restrictive than those in the United States and often have extraterritorial application, and the interpretation and application of these laws are continuously evolving, still uncertain and remain in flux.
 For example, the GDPR, which took effect on May 25, 2018, includes more stringent operational requirements for entities using, processing, and transferring personal information and significant penalties for non-compliance.
 Several other foreign jurisdictions, such as Brazil and India, have adopted, are considering adopting, or have updated comprehensive privacy legislation to offer additional data privacy protections for individuals.
 In the U.S., data protection legislation is also becoming increasingly common at both the federal and state level.
 There are a number of legislative proposals pending before the U.S. Congress and various state legislative bodies concerning privacy, security, content regulation, data protection and other consumer issues that could affect us.
-For example, the State of California has enacted the CCPA, which became effective in January 2020.
-The CCPA, among other things, requires companies that collect personal information about California residents to make disclosures to those residents about data collection, use and sharing practices, allows residents to opt out of certain data sharing with third parties and provides a new cause of action for data breaches.
-Moreover, a new privacy law passed in California, the California Privacy Rights Act ("CPRA"), which is scheduled to take effect on January 1, 2023 (with a lookback to January 1, 2022), will significantly modify the CCPA, and will impose additional data protection obligations on companies such as ours doing business in California.
+For example, the State of California has enacted the CCPA, which became effective in January 2020 and was extended by the California Privacy Rights Act ("CPRA") effective January 2023.
+The CCPA and CPRA, among other things, requires companies that collect personal information about California residents to make disclosures to those residents about data collection, use and sharing practices, allows residents, amongst other rights, to opt out of certain data sharing with third parties and provides a private right of action for data breaches.
+Thirteen other states have passed comprehensive data privacy laws, which are in effect today or taking effect by 2026.